©2011, O'Reilly Media, Inc.

 A computational linguist specializing in humanitarian applications.

-Scott Nicholson is the head of Analytics at Accretive Health, where his team uses machine learning and predictive analytics to help providers make better clinical and financial decisions.
+Scott Nicholson most recently was Chief Data Scientist at Accretive Health, where his team built out data infrastructure, predictive analytics and data visualizations to help healthcare providers make better clinical and financial decisions.
 Before moving into the health care industry Scott was a Team Lead, Senior Data Scientist and Economist at LinkedIn where his work focused on using analytics and prototyping new data products to increase user engagement.
 Earlier in his career, Scott built real-time bidding and ad selection algorithms at an online advertising startup.
 He has a BS in Economics/Mathematics from the University of California, Santa Barbara, and an Economics PhD from Stanford.

 Nuala was named senior counsel, information governance and privacy in 2008 and joined GE as chief privacy leader in 2005.
 In her current role, Nuala leads GE’s Information Governance and Privacy practice groups and facilitate the team of business privacy leaders and data protection subject matter experts across the company.
 Nuala’s role includes championing the development and implementation of the Company’s policies and practices in the internal and external information environment and throughout the data life cycle, including creation, protection and disposal of information.

 Prior to joining GE, Nuala served as chief privacy officer (CPO) of the U.S. Department of Homeland Security.
 Before DHS, Nuala served as chief privacy officer for the U.S. Department of Commerce, where she also served as chief counsel for...
 Read More.

 Dane is a designer at Adaptive Path’s San Francisco studio, where he has helped craft digital experiences for companies like SK Telecom, Capital Group, CEB, Aol and Smart.fm.
 From obsessing over typographic grid layouts to wrestling with abstract theories of interpretation, Dane risks intellectual whiplash every day so that he can create more meaningful interactions for people.